 Legends and folklore exist from primitive societies to the present.
 They arise from small concerns or facts that need an explanation by that people.
 An example of urban legend modern is KuneKune.

-The legend of KuneKune
+The Legend of KuneKune

-- “You mustn't see…;
+- "You should not to see...;

-- “Run for your life..."
+- “Run by your life..."

 Then the observer pales and begins to react with movements similar to those of the mysterious individual.
 Upon hearing the message, the victim's partner does not look at the entity and runs home.

-Since, by ignoring that strange organism, he was spared the sad end of his partner (relative or friend, according to the variations of the stories).
+Since by ignoring that strange organism, he was spared the sad end of his partner (relative or friend, according to the variations of the stories).

 Added to the end of the story are macabre and hysterical laughter from the victim and the certainty of hospitalization in mental health institutions for the rest of his life.
-What did you think of this Japanese legend?
+What do you think of this Japanese legend?
 Will you face it?